Chyrain/rn-echarts/README.md

 ## License

-native-echarts is released under the MIT license.
+rn-echarts is released under the MIT license.